How to Litter Box Train Your Puppy

-Lead your puppy to the box as often as possible.
+- Lead your puppy to the box as often as possible.
 Put him inside of it.
 Let him feel the pellets under his feet – this is important, as he will begin to associate this feeling with pottying, and will realize tiles and carpet do NOT feel the same way as the area he’s expected to potty in.

-What about boy puppies—won’t they lift their leg and pee all over the box?
+- What about boy puppies—won’t they lift their leg and pee all over the box?
 No, male puppies don’t start lifting their legs until they’re closer to a year, and some not until much later – and some never do.
 He’ll be potty trained before he starts to do this.

 - Tell him to “Go potty” or something similar, and when he does, praise him for it immediately.
 Meaning, while he's going potty, not after.
 Tell him, “Good boy, go potty” several times, and eventually he will learn that you like it when he potties in the box.
 You should also be doing this when he potties outside.

-If he potties elsewhere, you need to consider the why.
+- If he potties elsewhere, you need to consider the why.
 Was he on his way to the litter box and just couldn’t get there in time?
 In this case, I would just pick him up and put him in the box and praise him once he’s there.
 If he just squatted and tinkled on your carpet without even glancing at the box, I’d say “NO!” very firmly, and pick him up and take him to the box immediately.
 If he continues to potty IN the box, lots of praising should follow.
 If not, eh, you have to let it go.
 Do NOT hit him!
 I will get very mad at you if you do!

 Common Issues to Address

 Your dog should still be pottying outside when you walk him, but will probably be using the box more often than not.
 I weaned this habit by moving the box to the balcony.
 Once the dog realizes the box is outside, they learn to ask to be allowed out.
 When they are at the door, ask them, “Do you want to go potty?” or something along those lines.
 When they do go outside and use the box, praise, praise, praise.
 Doesn’t take long to make the transition at all.
 If you don’t have a balcony, you can do this by keeping an eye on Fido.
 When he heads for the box, intercept him and take him outside immediately, asking him the same thing I recommended above.

 That should not be your goal.
 However, if you work all day this is a helpful backup so your dog doesn’t have to hold it forever.
 But I have to say, you really shouldn’t have a dog at all, if that’s the norm for you.
 That said, if your dog gets a lot of exercise before and after your job, I guess it would be a good solution for you.

 This is as much a physiological issue as it is training.
 He will not be able to hold it until his bladder muscles are fully developed.
 Generally, that’s 2 hours for every month – but that’s not a guarantee, by any means.
 Also, excitement plays a major role in this.
 My dog was potty trained very quickly, but still tinkled once in a while if really excited to see new people.
 It’s just something you have to deal with.

-There you are: how to litter box train a puppy.
+There you are: How to litter box train a puppy.
 It works, I promise.
 If you have any questions, feel free to post them in the comments.
 I’ll do my best to answer them.